-In addition to the overriding prohibition against dealing in the Company's securities when a person is in possession of inside information, Restricted Employees and their associated parties are at all times prohibited from dealing in the Company's securities during prescribed 'closed' periods.
-The Company has nominated closed periods to run from the end of the financial quarter up to the day after the release date of the quarterly report.
+In addition to the overriding prohibition against dealing in the Company's securities when a person is in possession of inside information, Restricted Employees and their associated parties are at all times prohibited from dealing in the Company's securities during prescribed 'blackout' periods.
+The Company has nominated blackout periods to run from the end of the financial quarter up to the day after the release date of the quarterly report.
 Restricted Employees must also obtain written consent from the Chairman or Managing Director prior to trading in the Company's securities.

-The Securities Trading Policy also includes a clause prohibiting Directors and Executives from entering into transactions in associated products which operate to limit the economic risk of security holdings in the Company over unvested entitlements.
+The Securities Trading Policy also includes a clause prohibiting Directors and Executives and others to whom the policy applies from entering into transactions or arrangements which limit the economic risk of participating in unvested entitlements under any equity based remuneration scheme.